tsusanto/gt/_posts/2025-09-18-chicken-tsukune.md

 </figure>
 One of the things we enjoy together is to try out new places to eat at.
 This week we went to a new boba place that has a instagram vibe to it.
 We hung out for an hour and played gin rummy.
 It was a pleasant weekday afternoon.
 We went to the grand opening of a indian pizza place and got a delicious chicken tikka pizza for 50% off.
 Our brother in law told us about a really good taco place inside a Shell gas station.
 It was pretty crowded when we went there for a weekday tuesday lunch to get their taco tuesday buy 3 get 1 free deal.
 The tacos were delicious!
 We usually don't eat out that often but this week was an exception.

 We live in a smallish town with a small community feel and I really love it here.
-It's safe, clean and very convenient for everyday living.
-We often bump into people we know at random places and it's always fun to make some small talk.
-There isn't too much to do like in a big city but we love checking out new places together whenever one opens up.
+It's safe, clean , ethnically diverse and very convenient for everyday living.
+I feel very thankful to live in this town.